What is a crisis loan?

+Money struggles and financial emergencies can be hard to handle and no one wants to be in a crisis position.
+However, things happen and we have no control over it.
+If this happens to you, don’t worry, it’s not the end of the world.
 There is still an option for you to get the money you need and since you are in crisis, you don’t have to pay for interest.
 Yes, you read it right – no interest!
 This is what they call the crisis loan.
 Let’s familiarise crisis loan, shall we?

 What is a Crisis Loan?

-Who can apply for a Crisis Loan?
+Who is eligible for a Crisis Loan?

 How do I qualify for a crisis loan?

-How to apply for a Crisis Loan?
+How do I obtain a Crisis Loan?

-If you apply over the telephone, you will be informed of their decision right away.
-If they make an award, you have to agree how you will repay the loan before you can have a payment.
-You need to put this in writing, and you may have to go to the office to do this.
-If they do not make an award, they will confirm the verbal decision in writing.
+If you will apply for a crisis loan over the phone, you will be informed of their decision immediately.
+If they grant you the loan, you must sign an agreement on how you must settle the loan before you receive the loan proceeds.
+You need to put this in writing, and you may have to visit their office to accomplish this.
+If they decide against your application, you will receive a written decision from them.

 How to repay the loan?

+You will need to sign the loan agreement especially the terms of the settlement before you can receive the funds.
+The rate of repayment is in the range of 5% to 12% of your salary, based on other expenses you may have per month.
 Normally, you have 104 weeks to repay your total Social Fund debt of the crisis loan.
-Your repayments can also be deducted from your benefit if you are receiving one.
+Your repayments can also be taken from the benefit given to you if you are receiving one.

-Crisis loans are small and interim type of loans.
+Crisis loans are a small and interim type of loans.
 They are very helpful because you will not pay any interest.
 However, you must remember that they are only for immediate or emergency expenses.
 These loans are designed to aid you in times of financial struggle when there is no other help available for you.
 Therefore, you should not use crisis loans to cover any long-term financial issue you have.